-(2) Deliver, transfer, or transport cannabis to a testing facility and compensate a testing facility for services provided;

-- (c) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facility;

-(5) Purchase cannabis seeds from a cardholder, nonresident cardholders, or the equivalent of a medical cannabis establishment that is registered in another jurisdiction; or

-(6) Deliver, sell, supply, transfer, or transport cannabis, cannabis paraphernalia, or related supplies or educational materials to a cultivation facility and dispensary.
+- (2) Deliver, transfer, or transport cannabis to a testing facility and compensate a testing facility for services provided; - (3) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facility; - (5) Purchase cannabis seeds from a cardholder, nonresident cardholder, or the equivalent of a medical cannabis establishment that is registered in another jurisdiction; or - (6) Deliver, sell, supply, transfer, or transport cannabis, cannabis paraphernalia, or related supplies or educational materials to a cultivation facility and dispensary.

-Section 10.
-No cannabis product manufacturing facility or a cannabis product manufacturing facility agent maybe subject to prosecution, search, or inspection, except by the department pursuant to section 61to 71 of this Act, seizure, or penalty in any manner, and may not be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to:
+No cannabis product manufacturing facility or a cannabis product manufacturing facility agent is subject to prosecution, search, or inspection, except by the department pursuant to section 69 of this Act, seizure, or penalty of any kind, or may be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting in accordance with this Act to:

-(1) Purchase or otherwise acquire cannabis from cultivation facilities, and cannabis products or cannabis from a cannabis product manufacturing facility;

-(2) Possess, produce, process, manufacture, compound, convert, prepare, pack, repack, and store cannabis or cannabis products;

-(3) Deliver, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a dispensary and cannabis product manufacturing facility;

-(4) Deliver, transfer, or transport cannabis to testing facility and compensate testing facility for services provided; or

-(5) Deliver, sell, supply, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a cannabis product manufacturing facility or dispensary.
+- (1) Purchase or otherwise acquire cannabis from cultivation facility, and cannabis products or cannabis from a cannabis product manufacturing facility; - (2) Possess, produce, process, manufacture, compound, convert, prepare, pack, repack, and store cannabis or cannabis products; - (3) Deliver, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a dispensary or cannabis product manufacturing facility; - (4) Deliver, transfer, or transport cannabis to testing facility and compensate testing facility for services provided; or - (5) Deliver, sell, supply, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a cannabis product manufacturing facility or dispensary.

-Section 11.
-No testing facility or testing facility agent maybe subject to prosecution, search, or inspection, except by the department pursuant to sections 61 to 71 of this Act, seizure, or penalty in any manner, and may not be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act and rules authorized by this Act to:
+No testing facility or testing facility agent is subject to prosecution, search, or inspection, except by the department pursuant to section 69 of this Act, seizure, or penalty in any manner, or may be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting in accordance with this Act to:

-(1) Acquire, possess, transport, and store cannabis or cannabis products obtained from cardholders, nonresident cardholders, and medical cannabis establishments;
+(1) Acquire, possess, transport, and store cannabis or cannabis products obtained from a cardholder, nonresident cardholder or medical cannabis establishment;

-(2) Return the cannabis or cannabis products to a cardholder, nonresident cardholder, or medical cannabis establishment from whom it was obtained;

-(3) Test cannabis, including for potency, pesticides, mold, or contaminants; or

-(4) Receive compensation for those services.
+- (2) Return the cannabis or cannabis products to a cardholder, nonresident cardholder, or medical cannabis establishment from whom it was obtained; - (3) Test cannabis, including for potency, pesticides, mold, or contaminants; or - (4) Receive compensation for services under this section.

-Section 12.
-A cardholder, nonresident cardholder, or the equivalent of a medical cannabis establishment that is registered in another jurisdiction may sell or donate cannabis seeds to a cultivation facility.
+A cardholder, nonresident cardholder, or the equivalent of a medical cannabis establishment that is registered in another jurisdiction may sell or donate cannabis seeds to a cultivation facility in this state.

 Section 13.
 Any cannabis, cannabis product, cannabis paraphernalia, or other interest in or right to property that is possessed, owned, or used in connection with the medical use of cannabis as allowed under this Act, or acts incidental to such use, may not be seized or forfeited.
-This Act shall not prevent the seizure or forfeiture of cannabis exceeding the amount allowed under this Act, nor does it prevent seizure or forfeiture if the basis for the action is unrelated to the cannabis that is possessed, manufactured, transferred, or used pursuant to this Act.
+This Act does not prevent the seizure or forfeiture of cannabis exceeding the amount allowed under this Act, or prevent seizure or forfeiture if the basis for the action is unrelated to the cannabis that is possessed, manufactured, transferred, or used in accordance this Act.

-Section 14.
 Possession of, or application for, a registry identification card does not constitute probable cause or reasonable suspicion, nor may it be used to support a search of the person or property of the person possessing or applying for the registry identification card, or otherwise subject the person or property of the person to inspection by any governmental agency.

-Section 15.
-For the purposes of South Dakota state law, an activity related to medical cannabis shall be considered lawful as long as it's conducted in accordance with this Act.
+For the purposes of state law, an activity related to medical cannabis is lawful as long as it is conducted in accordance with this Act.